overloop-crm/overloop-api-doc/source/includes_main/_deals.md

-id<br />**required** - *integer* | A unique identifier for the deal title | The name of the deal value | The value of the deal currency_code | The code of the currency used for this deal (EUR, USD, …) status | The deal's status (won, lost or open) closed_at | ISO 8601 format of the moment when the deal was closed expected_close_date | ISO 8601 format of the moment we expect the deal to close
+id<br />**required** - *integer* | A unique identifier for the deal title | The name of the deal value | The value of the deal status | The deal's status (won, lost or open) closed_at | ISO 8601 format of the moment when the deal was closed expected_close_date | ISO 8601 format of the moment we expect the deal to close